IHE/RAD.IRA/input/pagecontent/volume-1.md

 IHE Transactions can be found in the Technical Frameworks General Introduction [Appendix B](https://profiles.ihe.net/GeneralIntro/ch-B.html).
 Both appendices are located at <https://profiles.ihe.net/GeneralIntro/>.

-Figure 1:XX.1-1 shows the actors directly involved in the RTC-IMR Profile and the relevant transactions between them.
+Figure 1:XX.1-1 shows the actors directly involved in the IRA Profile and the relevant transactions between them.
 If needed for context, other actors that may be indirectly involved due to their participation in other related profiles are shown in dotted lines.
-Actors which have a required grouping are shown in conjoined boxes (see [Section 1:XX.3](#1xx3-rtc-imr-required-actor-groupings)).
+Actors which have a required grouping are shown in conjoined boxes (see [Section 1:XX.3](#1xx3-ira-required-actor-groupings)).

 <div>
     <img src="actor_transaction.png" width="80%">
 </div>
 <br clear="all">

-**Figure 1:XX.1-1: RTC-IMR Actor Diagram**
+**Figure 1:XX.1-1: IRA Actor Diagram**

 Table 1:XX.1-1 lists the transactions for each actor directly involved in the IMR Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

-**Table 1:XX.1-1: RTC-IMR Profile - Actors and Transactions**
+**Table 1:XX.1-1: IRA Profile - Actors and Transactions**

 <table class="grid">
   <thead>